 The Anteater Learning Pavilion (ALP) is currently under construction on the northwest side of campus, adjacent to Humanities Hall, with completion expected in August 2018.
 For more information about the building, including classroom features, room diagrams, and ongoing updates, visit the recently launched ALP website.

 Beginning with courses scheduled for Winter 2018, the campus is piloting a new process to help ensure that faculty are matched to classrooms that best align with their teaching approaches and preferences.
 Under the initial pilot, faculty can gain priority access to UCI’s growing collection of active learning classrooms by obtaining a certification through DTEI.
 Recognizing that faculty have a range of experience with active and collaborative learning, we currently provide two options for certification:

-To begin the certification process, instructors should complete the Active Learning Certification Interest Form.
-After reviewing the submission, DTEI staff will add the instructor’s name to the priority scheduling list and follow up with next steps.
+Once a certification option is selected, DTEI staff will add the instructor’s name to the priority scheduling list.
 This list is regularly provided to the University Registrar staff, who use it to confirm priority access during the room assignment process.
 Please note, however, that other prioritization such as utilization and on-module times also apply.
 See the Classroom Scheduling Policy for more information.